craftcms/docs/docs/5.x/system/plugins.md

 ```bash
 composer remove craftcms/commerce
 ```

+If the plugin required configuration via code, you may also want to remove relevant files from your [`config/` directory](../system/directory-structure.md#config) and clean up variables in your `.env` file.

 ::: danger
 Do not remove a plugin package with Composer _before_ uninstalling it from the control panel or with Craft’s CLI.
 Many plugins include special migrations that perform essential database cleanup, and that is only possible if the source code remains at the time it is uninstalled.